MinnPost/minnpost-elections-dashboard/README.md

 1. A free, Mac-based graphic manager for Postgres is [Postbird](https://www.electronjs.org/apps/postbird).
 1. Create a database.
 For this example, call it `election-scraper`.
 1. Installing with Homebrew creates a user with no password.
 The connection string will be `"postgresql://username:@localhost/election-scraper"`.
 Enter this connection string to the `DATABASE_URL` value of the `.env` file.

-1. Download the database from Heroku.
-With Postbird, you can import it using the File -> Import .sql file command.
+To get the data for the database, you can either [import it from Heroku](https://devcenter.heroku.com/articles/heroku-postgres-import-export) or run the SQL commands that are in this repository's `election-scraper-structure.sql` file.
+Running the commands in this file will result in a database with all of the required tables, but they'll all be empty.
+This file was created in Postgres version 13.4.

 ### Local authentication for Google Sheets